 - Build healthy support networks.
 Connect with settlement service providers, your neighbours and community, and other newcomers.

 - Avail of the many free services and trainings that help prepare you for settlement and career-building.
 Some newcomers may not trust these services, especially if these were not available in their home countries.
-What they should know is that the government funds agencies to provide them (that’s why they are free).
-They are designed specifically to help ease their transition.
+What they should know is that the government funds agencies to provide newcomer services (that’s why they are free).
+The services are designed specifically to help ease their transition.

 - Manage your expectations.
 It’s great to dream big but also recognize the possibility that things may not go exactly as you planned.
 Success takes time and effort and this is true anywhere you are in the world.
-Set clear, realistic and timely goals and work slowly towards achieving them.
+Set clear and realistic goals and work slowly towards achieving them.
 Remember to be flexible and open to other options when there are roadblocks to your goals.

 Stage 2 – Disenchantment Period (crisis or culture shock phase)